-This one pan baked salmon and broccoli is the perfect recipe for an easy weeknight dinner and is super delicious thanks to the sweet and sticky maple ginger glaze.
+This sheet pan salmon and broccoli is the perfect recipe for an easy weeknight dinner and is super delicious thanks to the sweet and sticky maple ginger glaze.
 It’s delicious, healthy and comes together in just 20 minutes!

 I love salmon!
-It’s one of those proteins that you can really centre your meal around, is super healthy and good for you plus it is so quick and easy to cook making it perfect for those busy weeknights when you need to get dinner on the table quickly.
+It’s one of those proteins that you can really centre your meal around, is super healthy and good for you plus it is so quick and easy to cook making it perfect for those busy weeknights when you need easy dairy-free dinner ideas.

 This recipe uses the easiest homemade maple ginger glaze which really is the hero of the dish.
 I hate boring, bland meals and this is everything but.